St.Matthew’s CE (Aided) Primary School Committees and structure September 2018 - September 19

 It is the role of this committee to receive verbal and written reports along with other evidence about the school’s work, in terms of external and internal data.
 Governors will participate in the analysis and synthesis of data.
 These activities will support the setting of annual targets for the school.

-It is the responsibility of selected members of this committee to support the writing of the RAP and SIP, based on the thorough analysis and synthesis of data, resulting in improvements for all groups of pupils.
+It is the responsibility of selected members of this committee to support the writing of the RAP and SIP, meeting with Senior / middle leaders and the School Improvement Advisor to carry out the thorough analysis and synthesis of data, resulting in improvements for all groups of pupils.

 It is the role of this committee to monitor the work undertaken throughout school in all curriculum areas.
-This will usually be done by Governors working strategically alongside Subject Leaders and making visits to the school to see the curriculum in action.
-Governors will present their findings at subsequent committee meetings.
+This will usually be done by Governors working strategically alongside Subject Leaders and making visits to the school to see the curriculum in action, taking part in Learning walks with senior / middle leaders / School Improvement Advisor and carrying out work scrutinies with curriculum leaders.
+Governors will present their findings at subsequent committee meetings and full governing body meetings.
+Learning walks are then published on our school website.

 It is the responsibility of this committee to ensure that the attainment and progress of these pupils is no worse than other pupils within the school and to hold the school to account for any differences that are shown through the analysis of the data.

 It will be the responsibility of this committee to identify and develop such policies as are deemed essential to the management of the school.
-This will be done by working closely with the Head & Deputy.
+This will be done by working closely with the Headteacher, Deputy headteacher and School Business Manager.
 Commissioning and receiving draft policies and helping prepare finalised policies for adoption.

-It is the responsibility of this committee to hold the school to account; ensuring that there is a rigorous monitoring cycle in place which includes, the interrogation of data, scrutiny of pupil work and lesson observations, so that a judgement can be made on the quality of teaching, learning and progress of all groups of pupils.
+It is the responsibility of this committee to hold the school to account; ensuring that there is a rigorous monitoring cycle in place which includes, the interrogation of data, scrutiny of pupil work and lesson observations, so that a judgement can be made on the quality of teaching, learning and progress of all groups of learners.Key Strategic Governors often take part in learning walks and work scrutinies to confirm their judgements of the school.

-The committee will discuss and past, current or anticipated issues around the general behaviour and attendance levels of all children.
-Any recommendations are taken forward to full Governor meetings for approval.
+The committee will discuss current or anticipated issues around the general behaviour and attendance levels of all children.
+Any recommendations are taken forward to full Governing Body meetings for approval.

 The Remit for this committee covers to the following areas:

-Members – Rachel Wells(Chair -ex officio), Kate Clark(Head - ex officio), Heather Cooper, Tracey Cartwright, Anna Hill, Kerry Kandola, Dale Hancox
+Members – Kate Clark(Head - ex officio), Heather Cooper, Tracey Cartwright, Anna Hill, Kerry Kandola, Dale Hancox, Martin Webb

 It is the role of this committee to consider items relating to the staffing arrangements of the school.
 This will be done by receiving reports on the deployment of staff and their roles.
 The committee will prepare recommendations for the governing body on all issues relating to employment and conditions of service.